Quick Links::

 The Tarvin Cemetery Survey, a database of cemeteries which hold many Tarvins.
 Three key cemeteries are included today with plans to add more.

 The Tarvin Book Index.
-A searchable and browseable database of over 17,000 names published in the Tarvin Books.
+A searchable and browseable database of nearly 23,000 names published in the Tarvin Books.
 Check to see on which page and in which book your ancestor's name (or your name) falls.
 Some names occur in more than one book.
 Find the frequency of popular given names.
 An exclusive feature of the Tarvin Family web site.

 Marriage Returns of Rev. George Tarvin is a listing of all the marriages performed by our esteemed ancestor.
 This list combines information from Mason, Fleming, and Bracken Co., Kentucky, in a re-sortable list.